 - Ghostery (for Firefox, Chrome, Safari and Opera)

 - Privacy Badger (for Firefox and Chrome browsers)Getting to grips with these privacy add-ons can help minimise user profiling further and potentially speed up your surfing.
 Note that some sites may not work correctly or ask you to disable a plugin – especially an ad blocker – to allow you access.

 Whilst you’re dabbling with plugins, look for options like ‘NoScript’ for Firefox to prevent malicious scripts from running on your system or HTTPS Everywhere, a Firefox, Chrome and Opera extension that encrypts your communications with many major websites.

 If you use work equipment for completing personal tasks, be aware that your employer may monitor your online activities and how you use devices and systems provided to you.
 That could include your email account, your work laptop and/or smartphone.

-4. Smartphone and devices: There’s no doubt that having a device in your pocket offers instant communication options over multiple networks and access to the internet.
+4. Smart devices: There’s no doubt that having a device offers instant communication options over multiple networks and access to the internet.
 There are some issues to consider though which include:

 - Tracking of your location by various parties